aws/aws-cdk/specifications/cloud_assembly.md

 are spelled out in bold, capital letters (as they are shown here).

 ## Introduction
-A *Cloud Assembly* is a document container fail designed to hold the components of *cloud-native* applications, including all the parts that are needed in order to deploy those to *the cloud*.
-This document exposes the specification of the *Cloud Assembly* format as well as requirements imposed on *Cloud Assemblers* and *Cloud Runtimes*.
+A *Cloud Assembly* is a self-contained document container designed to hold the components of *cloud applications*, including all the parts that are needed in order to deploy those to a *cloud* provider.
+This document is the specification of the *Cloud Assembly* format as well as requirements imposed on *Cloud Assemblers* and *Cloud Runtimes*.

-### Goals
+### Design Goals
 The design goals for the *Cloud Assembly Specification* are the following:
 * The *Cloud Assembly Specification* is extensible.
 * The *Cloud Assembly Specification* is cloud-agnostic.